-Why Choose French Doors
+Why Choose French Patio Doors

-French doors feature large glass panels that let light flood into your property.
+French patio doors feature large glass panels that let light flood into your property.
 They have been popular in France since the 17th century, hence the name, and remain popular today.
 Whether you choose uPVC or wood for the frames, there are some things that are true about any French door design.

-Modern French doors are:
+Modern external French doors are:

 - Strong and secure: The double glazed panes will not crack or break easily.
 High-quality French doors have strong locking mechanisms and offer an equal level of security to standard single panel doors.

 - Good for brightening your interior: The window panels offer an easy view into the room, or outside, which can help your home feel more spacious.
-Internal French doors make rooms feel a little more ‘open plan’ even if they are not.
-Your home feels bigger and more inviting.

 - A way to keep heat in, or let it out: In the summer, it’s easy to open both sides of a French door to let air flow through your home.
 In the winter, you can keep the doors closed to keep heat in.
 You may think this is a characteristic of any door, but it’s easier to open French doors fully since they’re a two-leaf design.
 In addition, if you pick a French door with frosted glass, it acts as a buffer, letting filtered light through, but not creating the searing heat that you would get with a clear glass pane.